BIPN145/BIPN145.github.io/_build/html/_sources/intro.md

 ```

 ### Uploading data to Colab
-To work with exported LabChart data in Python, you'll need to upload this file to Colab.
-To do so, click the Directory icon on the left hand side of the window.
+To work with exported LabChart data in Python, you'll either need to upload the file to Colab or put it in Google Drive & mount your drive.

+**Option #1**: To upload a file, click the Directory icon on the left hand side of the window.
 Then, click the file upload button.
 There is a video of how to do this below:

 <iframe width="640" height="364" src="https://www.loom.com/embed/830c178cc78447b68156cd8ff1423fb3?sid=218e6c4b-b93e-4ac3-a56a-b03cac1f4e3c" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

+**Option #2**
+1. To mount your drive, click the Directory icon on the left hand side of the window.
+2. Click the Google Drive icon.
+3. Colab will create a new cell in the notebook and prompt you to run it.
+4. If it's the first time, a separate window will pop up to ask you for access to your Drive.
+5. Click "Allow".
+6. After a few seconds, a message will print that your Drive has been mounted.
+7. Now, you can use the location of your file in a filepath that starts with `/content/drive`.

+### Saving work in Colab
+You can save a Colab file that you've edited just like any other file!
+In Colab, go to `File > Save a copy in Drive`.
+These files will show up in a folder called "Colab Notebooks" in your Drive.